-2.2 Where and In What Circumstances Does the Policy Apply
+2.2 Where and In What Circumstances Does The Policy Apply

-This policy applies to all staff and students of IADT in all locations as follows:
+This Policy applies to all members of the IADT community in all locations as follows:

 - IADT campus, Kill Avenue, Dun Laoghaire, Co.
 Dublin - Carnegie Library, Dun Laoghaire, Co.
 Dublin - Any other place where staff or students may be representing the Institute. - Any place were staff and/or students are participating in their capacity as Institute member's e.g. social functions, conferences, sporting events, field trips, or work assignments which are related to the Institute, to one's work, or study.